 For Regional Director Ma.
 Lourdes L. Agustin, one of the guests in attendance as one of the nominees for the Capacity Development Leadership Award or Tatag ng Agila it was a day of reckoning all her achievements for the last 29 years.
 Achievements that entitled her to be one of the contenders for the most coveted award for a DILG executive.
 She was not expecting anything, win or lose, being on the list of finalists was already an achievement for her.

-On the other hand, LGOO V Redi Briones was feeling the pressure that night.
-For the 3rd time, his team, the Quezon City field office was vying for the Bugkos ng Bayan (Most Outstanding Cluster/HUC/Province).
+On the other hand, the DILG Quezon City team was feeling the pressure that night.
+For the 3rd time, the Quezon City field office was vying for the Bugkos ng Bayan (Most Outstanding Cluster/HUC/Province).
 It would be a sweet victory for the team if they could take home the award for the third consecutive year.

 Held at the historic Manila Hotel, the Gabi ng Parangal on December 13, 2018 was the 3rd installment of the Capacity Development Awards for Catalysts of Excellence in Local Governance or CapDev ACE.
 The Awards Program recognizes outstanding performance of DILG officials, employees and Local Governance Regional Resource Centers in delivering capacity development programs, projects, and activities that have made a resounding impact on the lives of fellow employees, the organization, or on a wider perspective, the community.
 It has two (2) main categories, the individual (Awards for Exemplary Performance) and group (LGRRC Champions) category.